stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 3. Close all inactive solution windows by selecting **Project > Close Inactive Solution Tabs**.

-4. Make sure that the yuv_filter.c source is opened in the information pane and select the Directive tab.
+4. Make sure that the **yuv_filter.c** source is opened in the information pane and select the Directive tab.

-5. Select function yuv_filter in the directives pane, right-click on it and select Insert Directive...
+5. Select function yuv_filter in the directives pane, right-click on it and select **Insert Directive...**

 6. A pop-up menu shows up listing various directives.
-Select **DATAFLOW** directive and click OK.
+Select **DATAFLOW** directive and click **OK**.

 7. Click on the **Synthesis** button.

 8. When the synthesis is completed, the synthesis report is automatically opened.

-9. Observe additional information, Dataflow Type, in the Performance Estimates section is mentioned.
+9. Observe additional information, **Dataflow** Type, in the Performance Estimates section is mentioned.
    <p align="center">
    <img src ="./images/lab2/Figure15.png">
    </p>